 Use Form H4800-A, Fair Hearing Request Summary (Addendum), to submit all supporting documentation to the fair hearings officer.
 Be sure documentation on the form clearly states this is a STAR+PLUS Program appeal.
 The appeal identification number assigned by the Texas Integrated Eligibility and Redesign System must be written on the top of Form H4800-A.

-Use Form 4800-D, DADS Fairs Hearing Request Summary, to record the names, titles, addresses and telephone numbers of all persons, or their designees, who should attend the hearing.
+Use Form 4800-D, Fair Hearing Request Summary, to record the names, titles, addresses and telephone numbers of all persons, or their designees, who should attend the hearing.
 For appeal issues related to service delivery, enter the names of the designated managed care organization (MCO) staff and the designated backup.
 Program Support Unit (PSU) staff should contact the MCO if there is doubt as to who should be listed on Form 4800-D.

 Depending on the issue being appealed, the following staff must attend: